rm-hull/colorforth/release/README.txt

-This is a demo of colorForth running under a patched Bochs emulator.
-You will need to download the latest version of Bochs from bochs.sourceforge.net for the necessary BIOS files.
-This has been tested with Bochs-2.3 only.
+This is a demo of colorForth running under the Bochs-2.3 emulator.
+Install that first, downloading from bochs.sourceforge.net.
+This cfBochs installer assumes you've installed it under \Program Files\Bochs-2.3\.

+Because Bochs-2.3 doesn't have the same fullscreen support as the patched Bochs (that still comes in this package but is not used by the .bat file), this colorForth was built in 800x600 mode.

-Keystroke recognition is slow, so be patient.
-You might try changing the IPS (emulated instructions per second) in the bochsrc.bxrc file, according to what the IPS shows in the emulator.
+Keystroke recognition is faster than under the patched Bochs in the cfBochs download, but still somewhat slow, so be patient.
+You might try changing the IPS (emulated instructions per second) in the bochsrc.bxrc file.

-For documentation, see http://colorforth.com/.
-For a really quick start, run cfbochs.bat, hit the spacebar once to get the numeric keyboard, and type 56 (keys "kl"), space, then "load" (keys "psav"), then space.
-The "rose" screen of hexagons should display.
-The keys uiojkl will adjust the red, green, and blue settings, and keys "m" for minus and "/" for plus will adjust the brightness.
-Alt-enter to get the top row of buttons back, and you can turn off the emulator.

-For even better documentation, search the web for "colorforth tutorial".
+For documentation, see http://colorforth.com/ or search the web for "colorforth tutorial".
 No coordinated effort has really yet emerged, but it's getting better.

 Then there is always the source code!
 Follow the Code menu at http://sourceforge.net/projects/colorforth/ to the CVS page, which gives